- The definition of a pant is taking a fast breath, a throb, or the puff from an engine.

 - to give off steam, smoke, etc. in loud puffs, as an engine

-Origin: Middle English panten, probably contr. ; from Old French pantaisier ; from Vulgar Latin an unverified form phantasiare, to suffer from a nightmare < L phantasia, idea, notion, nightmare: see fantasy
+Origin: Middle English panten, probably contr. ; from Old French pantaisier ; from Vulgar Latin an unverified form phantasiare, to suffer from a nightmare ; from Classical Latin phantasia, idea, notion, nightmare: see fantasy

 verb pant·ed, pant·ing, pants verb, intransitive

 - To breathe rapidly in short gasps, as after exertion.

 - To beat loudly or heavily; throb or pulsate.

 - To give off loud puffs, especially while moving.